GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

 {% Aside 'caution' %} Declarative Link Capturing was part of the [capabilities project](/fugu-status/).
-The engineering team has decided that Declarative Link Capturing will _not_ launch in the current shape.
+The engineering team has decided that Declarative Link Capturing will _not_ launch with its current design.
 Instead, the feature has been redesigned as described in [Control how your app is launched](/launch-handler/).
 {% endAside %}